 As in any other area of knowledge, the amount of newly available information increases daily at a dramatic pace.
 One of the tasks teachers must perform is to identify those tools which are available and may benefit learning, introducing new materials, methods, and topics in the classroom so that the students can be familiarized with new situations realistically.
 In the case of Hands-on Learning Activities (HLAs) there exist many resources which can be applied directly in master classes, in proposals for autonomous work, in small groups or in collective works.
 All they are oriented towards action and aim clearly to the acquisition of skills and to the increase in the degree of compromise with the subjects.
 This diversity of strategies is a way of providing an answer to the different motivations and interests of the students.
 It is clear that they alone cannot contribute to the advancement of the learning process.
 To be effective, the objectives, the interests and the possible results must be clearly defined.
 They also need to be explained and applied by the teachers properly.

 We can document their use in at least the following modalities:

 Corridors HLAs.
-A selection of those HLAs designed by the teachers or by the same students can be distributed throughout the buildingsduring the academic year.
+A selection of those HLAs designed by the teachers or by the same students can be distributed throughout the building during the academic year.
 The selected modules constitute a permanent exhibition which facilitates the students’ voluntary interaction at all times.
-Their organized use can be fomented by organizing a contest among the center community in which the participants must solve simple challenges related with the concepts underlying in each of the HLAs shown to win a prize.
+Their organized use can be fomented by organizing a contest among the center community in which the participants must solve simple challenges related to the concepts underlying in each of the HLAs shown to win a prize.